 False negatives are instances in which the model predicted failure but the result was a pass.
 True positives are inspections in which the model predicted a failure and it turned out to be correct, and so on and so forth.
 This distribution is based on the prediction threshold that maximized accuracy in the test set, however that does not mean that it is categorically the best one to choose.
 If the department’s main priority was to waste no time on inspections that would ultimately pass then they may pick a high threshold that maximizes sensitivity.

 Of course these rates don’t mean much in the absence of context.
 We must compare our accuracy rate to a baseline in order to understand the added value of the predictive model.
 This baseline indicates the accuracy rate we could expect with no predictive intelligence.
 One way to do this is by figuring out how accurately we would predict if we guessed the most frequently occurring outcome every time.
 In the case of our inspection dataset, failures occur 57% of the time.
 Therefore, with no other information at our disposal, our best strategy would be to guess “fail” every time and we would achieve a 57% accuracy rate.
 Our 74% accuracy rate may have some room to improve, but it still represents a nearly 20% increase over the baseline.

 Finally, we were able to calculate variable importance for two of the models we used (GBM and RF).
-You can see the results visualized in figure 4.
+You can learn more about these models here, and see the results visualized in figure 4.

 Interestingly, the importance of some variables varied slightly between the different models.
 However, for the most part, the most powerful predictors carried over from model to model.
 The categorical inspection description variables, as well our time series predictors proved to be most important.
 It’s clear that we can gain intelligence about the likelihood of an inspection failure from a variety of sources.
 With access to all of the additional internal data that an agency has at its disposal, it would likely be able to come up with even more sources of predictive intelligence.